uikit/uikit-site/docs/pages/comment.md

 ## Accessibility

-Each comment element should get a role `comment`.
+To improve accessibility for the Comment component, add a role `comment` to each comment element.